Quantitative estimates for the flux of TASEP with dilute site disorder: Renormalization scheme

 where

-satisfies the bound \eqref{nonparbound} for any good block $B$ and $n \geq 1$. \end{proposition} The proof of this Proposition is postponed to Section \ref{subsec:outline}.
+satisfies the bound \eqref{nonparbound} for any good block $B$ and $n \geq 1$. \end{proposition} The proof of this proposition is postponed to Section \ref{subsec:outline}.
 The recursion \eqref{recursion_gen} between $g_n$ and $g_{n+1}$ is obtained by decomposing a path at level $n+1$ into subbpaths contained in subblocks of size $K_n$.
 We then express the total passage time as a maximum of a sum of the partial passage times in each subblock, where the maximum is over all possible intermediate heights of the path at the interfaces.
-The last term $\delta_n \varphi$ of \eqref{recursion_gen} is a fluctuation estimate (see Proposition \ref{prop:fluct} below) on the difference between the expectation of the maximum of partial times and the maximum of the expectations.
-The remaining part of \eqref{recursion_gen} comes from approximating each partial passage time with its mean and using the induction hypothesis \eqref{nonparbound}.
+The term $\delta_n \varphi$ on the last line of \eqref{recursion_gen} is a fluctuation estimate (see Proposition \ref{prop:fluct} below) on the difference between the expectation of the maximum of partial times and the maximum of the expectations.
+The first line of the r.h.s. of \eqref{recursion_gen} comes from approximating each partial passage time with its mean and using the induction hypothesis \eqref{nonparbound}.